 Investing in the stocks engaged in the drilling, extraction, refining, and transport of natural gas can also offer exposure to the price of this commodity.
 Like most companies, the profitability of natural gas firms depends on the prevailing market price for the products they sell.
 As such, natural gas companies tend to realize higher profits when natural resource prices are elevated—especially if significant portions of the cost structure are fixed in nature.
 It should be noted, however, that companies will also be impacted by other factors beyond natural gas prices, and certainly will not move in unison with spot prices in most instances.

 Many large energy companies maintain significant natural gas operations in addition to oil drilling businesses.
-There are also some firms that focus exclusively on the fuel such as:
+There are also some firms that focus exclusively on the fuel:

 - Chesapeake Energy Corp.
 (CHK)